SuryaKrishnaMoorthy/Pro_Tracker/readme.md

 ### BUILT WITH

-    -React Native
+    - React Native
-    -Redux
+    - Redux
-    -Javascript, HTML & CSS
+    - Axios
-    -Axios
+    - Nodejs
-    -Nodejs
+    - Express
-    -Express
+    - Moment
-    -Moment
+    - Javascript & CSS

 ### Backend for this app can be viewed in
 -  https://github.com/SuryaKrishnaMoorthy/Pro_Tracker_Backend

 ## How to install?
--Fork and clone the repo.
+- Fork and clone the repo.
--Run npm install in the repo.
+- Run npm install in the repo.
--Install expo.
+- Install expo.
--Run npm start to start.
+- Run npm start to start.

 ### Developed By

-  -For more information, please contact: Surya Krishna Moorthy at: ayrus2289@gmail.com
+  - For more information, please contact: Surya Krishna Moorthy at: ayrus2289@gmail.com